 She does not consider herself a homosexual.
-She says she once did back before she knew for sure she wanted a sex change.
+She says she once did--back before she knew for sure she wanted a sex change.
+She was once vice president of Gay Activists Alliance/Philadelphia and quite active in gay activities.

 She has never had sex with a woman.

 She said she fought her transsexual urges for years.
 She thought she could live as a gay male, but time soon revealed the impossibility of such a prospect.

 Being a woman for Heather means living fantasies she had as a child.
 It also means "being myself."
 Being a woman does not mean any real drastic personality change; she still "talks and acts the way I did before."
-No personality change, but a change in clothing, in physiology - the release of a lot of pent-up emotions.
-It's a very natural thing for Heather to be woman, as natural perhaps as breathing.
-She can't conceive of herself as ever being - or wanting to be - anything else.
+No personality change, but a change in clothing, in physiology--the release of a lot of pent-up emotions.
+It's a very natural thing for Heather to be a woman, as natural perhaps as breathing.
+She can't conceive of herself as ever being--or wanting to be --anything else.

 We talk about how she perceives women in general.
-A woman should do "whatever's right for that person."
+A woman should do"whatever's right for that person."
 Women should "dress as they feel."
-As for herself, she wants to "look a certain way . . .
-I wanna look as good as I can.
+As for herself, she wants to "look a certan way...I wanna look as good as I can."

 Beauty is more important to Heather than to Carolyn, but it's not essential.
-The most important thing for her right now is to be accepted as a woman "not to be doubted."
+The most important thing for her right now is to be accepted as a woman -- "not to be doubted."
 She says she still has a basic insecurity about whether or not she is passing as a woman.
 Many transsexuals and even more transvestites are concerned with this problem.
-Passing as a woman can often be an anxiety-ridden task - especially if the transsexual doubts her femininity and sees herself as having a lot of masculine qualities, which are considered undesirable.
+Passing as a woman can often be an anxietyridden task--especially if the transsexual doubts her feminity and sees herself as having a lot of masculine qualities, which are considered undesirable.
 Transsexuals tend to overcompensate in order to come off "feminine."
-It is only after they become convinced that they are "passing" that they feel comfortable dress-ing more casual.
-One can frequently tell a beginning transvestite or transsexual by the way they are dressed often in outdated styles, and with too much makeup on.
+It is only after they become convinced that they are "passing" that they feel comfortable dressing more casual.
+One can frequently tell a beginning transvestite or transsexual by the way they are dressed --often in outdated styles, and with too much makeup on.

 Heather is confident now.
 Her walk is often arrogant.
-It's strong, defiant, She carries herself like she owns the street.
-"In public places I won't worr I have confidence in myself that I do look like a woman."
+It's strong, defiant.
+She carries herself like she owns the street.
+"In public places I won't worry.
+I have confidence in myself that I do look like a woman."

 She doesn't always feel the need for makeup either.
 Once she used tons of it.
 But that was before the hormones, and before she attempted living as a woman.
+She's just returned from New York for a visit where she sometimes hustles to make the rent.

 Heather considers herself a feminist.
-She resents being cast into a strict role - for her, womanhood is fluid.
+She resents being cast into a strict role --for her, womanhood is fluid.
 It's what she wants to make it.
-It can be the super glamour trip one day and the shy coy bit the next.
-She doesn't necessarily resent being called a girl - yet she doesn't like the implications of the word, the fact that it makes her an child.
-She's anything but eternal child.
+It can be the super glamor trip one day and the shy coy bit the next.
+She doesn't necessarily resent being called a girl--yet she doesn't like the implications of the word, the fact that it makes her an eternal child.
+She's anything but a child.
 She emphasizes she wants to be a woman.
-"The people I hang with are not into liberation, but when I'm with more intelligent people it does bother me (being called a girl)."
+"The people I hang with are not into liberation, but when I'm with more intelligent people it does bother me (being called a girl.)
+I'm not a girl, but want to be a woman."